 Machine learning goes a long way toward preventing fraud.
 The right payment solutions mine data to constantly improve their fraud detection and prevention.

-For example, the team at Smith Optics uses Stripe Radar (included with Commerce Cloud Payments) to create risk scores based on multiple attributes.
+For example, the team at Smith Optics uses Stripe Radar (included with Salesforce Payments) to create risk scores based on multiple attributes.
 It also adjusts thresholds as needed for transactions that should be reviewed or declined.
 Teams can also add new rules around verification failures or other specifics, such as when an IP address does not match the credit card address.

 As a result, Smith Optics customers benefit from a smooth checkout experience, and they see better merchandising, more personalized content, and product recommendations from artificial intelligence.